itscyborg/demo/Readme.md

+#Student portfolio

-This is my first demo website. we are learning commit.
+welcome this is my new website.

+For now i know:

+1:Javascript

+2:Html

+3:repl.it

+4:Nodejs